c-razo/Cloud-Freedom/docs/multi-user-setup.md

      - **Can edit**: Allows uploading and editing files.
      - **Read-only**: View files but no changes allowed.

+> 📷 **Add Screenshot Here**: Include an image showing the role selection and permission dropdown menu.

 ---

 ## Step 3: Shared Folders for Groups